Don Jack, Composer/Producer | Artist/Designer | Curator

 Private Commissions

-The painter, will shortly begin one of his most important commissions yet, a series of Scottish themed works destined for high-end Giclée reproduction by one of the UK’s leading fine-art houses.
+Don Jack recently completed one of his most important commissions yet, Queen of Scots – Ladies-in-Waiting is a series of Scottish themed costume AI assisted works destined for high-end Giclée reproduction by one of the UK’s leading fine-art houses – currently sold out.

 On his (not strictly) A5art website – Don Jack sources a diverse range of affordable, original and interesting pieces by a range of emerging and established artists.